tom-draper/array-3d-viz/README.md

 node main
 ```

-Then open <code>localhost:8080</code> in a browser run the visualisation and paste your array into the input box.
+Then open <code>localhost:8080</code> in a browser and paste your array into the input box.

 ### Example JSON (2 x 4 x 3)